ogechukwu1/Linux-project/README.md

 # Linux-project

  <h3>MKDIR</h3>
   mkdir command allows users to create or make new directories.
-It can also create multiple directories at once.

   #####
   Created a directory named __project__